 We believe unlawful discrimination is never okay.

 - What is discrimination?
-It might be useful to think about what constitues unlawful discrimination.
+It might be useful to think about what constitutes unlawful discrimination.

-- Harassment Advisor.
-An advisor can to talk through the University's procedures, how to make a complaint and what support is available, in confidence.
+- To a Harassment Advisor - an advisor can to talk through the University's procedures, how to make a complaint and what support is available, in confidence.

-- The BSUSU Advice Service is a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
+- To the BSUSU Advice Centre - a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
 This support includes checking draft complaints and attending any meetings with the University.

 - Report and Support - students and staff can report an incident using the University’s Report and Support system.
 You can choose to do this anonymously or you can request support from an advisor.
 If you choose to talk to an advisor they will be able to talk through the options and support available to you, in confidence.

 - University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.

 1 in 4 people is affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.

 - Find out more about the support available for mental health

 - Take care of yourself - It’s important that you take care of yourself.
 If you’ve heard something distressing or if something is troubling you: